 - Demonstration of leadership qualities in school and/or work

-Students should be prepared to ask for an official transcript and write a 300 word essay describing their interest and anticipated contribution to the JFL Internship Program.
+Students should be prepared to ask for an official transcript and write a 500 word essay describing their interest in being a JFL intern and any anticipated contributions to NHI as well as the JFL Internship Program.

-Students, colleges, and businesses interested in arranging JFL Internship should submit student applications and letters of sponsorship intent to the National Hispanic Institute no later than Monday, April 30, 2018 Sponsors should make out all contributions for the summer internship to the National Hispanic Institute.
-Contributions are due prior to the student’s first day of work, and must fully cover the $2,800 stipend, $1,000 administrative fee, and $700 travel allowance.
-Travel arrangements for interns to NHI programs can be made through the National Hispanic Institute.
-Intern travel to two programs is not to exceed $700.
-Travel to and from Maxwell is the responsibility of the intern.
+Students, colleges, and businesses interested in arranging JFL Internship should submit student applications and letters of sponsorship intent to the National Hispanic Institute no later than June 15, 2020 Sponsors should make out all contributions for the summer internship to the National Hispanic Institute.
+Contributions are due prior to the student’s first day of work, and must fully cover the $2,500 stipend and $500 administrative fee.
+Travel will not be required for Summer 2020 JFL Interns due to COVID-19.

 The National Hispanic Institute is a private, 501 (c) 3 non-profit organization.
 All contributions to the John F. Lopez Internship are tax-deductible.